 Windows Device Portal

 The Windows Device Portal (WDP) lets you configure and manage your device remotely over a network.
 The main features are documented on the Windows Device Portal overview page

 WDP is a developer tool shared among all Windows 10 devices.
-Each product has it's unique features, but the core functionality is the same.
-Documentation for the main features are found on the Windows Device Portal overview page The rest of the documentation below will be IoT specific.
+Each product has its own unique features, but the core functionality is the same.
+Documentation for the main features are found on the Windows Device Portal overview page.
+The rest of the documentation below will be IoT specific.